ETSInitiative/PETSIRD/CONTRIBUTING.md

 3. Create a branch in your fork with a descriptive name and put your fixes there.
 If your fix is simple you could do it on github by editing a file, otherwise clone your project (or add a remote to your current git clone) and work as usual.
-4. If your change is important, add yourself to `NOTICE.txt` <!-- it to [CHANGES.md](https://github.com/SyneRBI/SIRF/blob/master/CHANGES.md) and even [UserGuide.md](https://github.com/SyneRBI/SIRF/blob/master/doc/UserGuide.md) or other documentation files.-->
+4. If your change is important, add yourself to `NOTICE.txt`, describe it in `CHANGES.md` (if it exists) and other documentation files.
 5. Use [well-formed commit messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)
 for each change (in particular with a single "subject" line followed by an empty line and then more details).